 Today, WEPZA is an association of zone operators and developers, consultants, and academics offering practical assistance to zones through collaboration and knowledge sharing.
 Its efforts continue to enhance the development impact of zones all over the world.
 Read more about WEPZA's current mission.

-The History of Export Processing Zones
+The History of Export Processing Zones and wepza

 This working paper, titled Moving Companies: How U.S. Engineering Consulting Firms Created the Global Assembly Line, 1949–1969, by Eda Kranakis covers the role of Richard Bolin who, when working for Arthur D. Little, designed Operation Bootstrap in Puerto Rico and then the maquiladora plan for Mexico, ultimately leading to his efforts to found WEPZA from 1974 onward.